 Since I’ve decided that 3.3 isn’t true, I don’t need to evaluate the strength of the inference from 3.3 to 2.1 since 3.3 can’t be a persuasive reason if it’s not true!

 So far, I have determined that premise is not well supported, which means it can only do so much to support the main claim of the argument.

 However, in order to decide whether this argument is good overall, I still need to evaluate the other branch of the argument map, the one that talks about how remote learning might disproportionately impact students who are already disadvantaged, an analysis I will leave for you to do based on what you have just learned.

 Like the translation of real-world arguments into argument maps, argument analysis takes some time to master but will eventually become second nature.
-And to show you how powerful these techniques can be, next time I’d like to present a full-blow logic-checker that evaluates an editorial about a contraversial real-world topic: defunding the police.
+And to show you how powerful these techniques can be, next time I’d like to present a full-blown logic-checker that evaluates an editorial about a controversial real-world topic: defunding the police.